Fox Film Corporation

 THE NAME OF THE MALE LEAD IN THE FILM BEING SHOT AT P.J.
 MADDEN’S RANCH: Rannie

-THE NAME OF ONE OF THE TWO CHORUS GIRLS WHO WERE TALKING WITH EACH OTHER BETWEEN SHOOTS: Peggy
+THE NAME OF ONE OF THE TWO CHORUS GIRLS WHO WAS TALKING WITH EACH OTHER BETWEEN SHOOTS: Peggy

 PAULA GRAHAM’S EXPRESSED KNOWLEDGE OF EDDIE BOSTON: “I hear he used to be a gambler in New York.”